EmilHvitfeldt/emilhvitfeldt.com/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, my name is Emil Hvitfeldt.
 I’m a Research Programmer at University of Southern California.
-I love to develop and make things in R. Working on natural language processing, visualization styles, modeling techniques and general workflow problems.
+Co-organizer of East Los Angeles R Users Group, and is the author of [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) with my coauthor [Julia Silge](https://juliasilge.com/).
+My interests include developing tools for natural language processing for machine learning models and the use of colors in data visualizations.